Azhar-max/manox/FINAL_DEPLOYMENT_GUIDE.md

 # MANOX - Complete Deployment Guide

-This guide provides complete instructions for deploying the MANOX e-commerce application to production using Vercel for the frontend and Render for the backend.
+This guide provides complete instructions for deploying the MANOX e-commerce application to production using Netlify for the frontend and Render for the backend.

 ## Architecture Overview

 ```
 ┌─────────────────┐    API Calls    ┌──────────────────┐
 │   Frontend      ├─────────────────┤    Backend       │
-│   (Vercel)      │◀────────────────┤   (Render)       │
+│   (Netlify)     │◀────────────────┤   (Render)       │
 └─────────────────┘                 └──────────────────┘
          │                                   │
          ▼                                   ▼